liupeirong/ManufacturingSamples/docs/data_schema.md

-# Input/Output data schema as a sample to calculate OEE for manufacturing lines
+# Overview of sample input data schema to calculate OEE for manufacturing lines

 ## Input Data Schema